Godwin-Chacko/London-e-commerce-analysis/README.md

 **Return rate**
    - Average monthly return rate is **5.5%**
-  - Across all years, Macbook Airs had the highest refund rate at 4.2% followed by ThinkPads (3.8%) and iPhones (3.5%).
+  - Across all years, Macbook Airs had the highest return rate at 99.6% followed by ThinkPads (3.8%) and iPhones (3.5%).
       ![return rate](https://github.com/user-attachments/assets/a5c345b8-740e-4d4f-a822-010757258ec9)
      - Most of these products have return rates at or above **50%**, meaning they are returned  as often or more often than they are kept—indicating potential issues with product quality, accuracy of listings, or customer expectations.